memari-majid/Generative-AI-with-Large-Language-Models/02_prompt/README.md

 **Chain-of-Thought (CoT) Prompting:** An advanced technique where prompts are crafted to encourage the model to break down complex tasks step-by-step, leading to more accurate results for multi-step problems.

-**Generative Parameters:** The modelâs response quality and randomness can be controlled by adjusting parameters such as temperature, top-k, and top-p, which are important for balancing coherence and creativity.
+**Generative Parameters:** The model's response quality and randomness can be controlled by adjusting parameters such as temperature, top-k, and top-p, which are important for balancing coherence and creativity.

 ## Code Example 1: LLaMA 3.2 for Text Generation

 This example demonstrates how to use the LLaMA 3.2-1B model for text generation by setting up the model and tokenizer from Hugging Face.
-It showcases the importance of generation configurations like `max_new_tokens`, `temperature`, and `top_p` in controlling the quality and diversity of the modelâs output.
+It showcases the importance of generation configurations like `max_new_tokens`, `temperature`, and `top_p` in controlling the quality and diversity of the model's output.

 ```python
 # Example of a prompt: